 It is unclear whether other long term care insurers will follow Genworth's lead.
 New York Life, for instance, has announced it has no intentions to alter its unisex pricing.

-Thus, if single women or couples are considering long term care insurance today might be an opportune time to receive a quote and apply for coverage.
+Thus, if single women are considering long term care insurance today might be an opportune time to receive a quote and apply for coverage.

 Jack Lenenberg, J.D.